neos/neos-development-collection/TYPO3.Media/Documentation/ThumbnailGenerator/Code.rst

     Can be use to integrate the service from `filepreviews.io <http://filepreviews.io/>`_ in your project and generate thumbnail for Office or Audio documents.

-Feel free to contact us at hello@neos.io if you publish some Generators under opensource licences.
+Feel free to contact us at hello@neos.io, if you publish some Generators under an open-source licence.